Aladdin 3477: Pre-production

-Principle photography
+Principal photography

-The Aladdin 3477 trilogy of films are true independent films with no studio support, but rather a team of family, friends, and Busch's industry colleagues who believed in the project.
-The actual filming of the production took 5 years, almost to the day.
+The Aladdin 3477 trilogy of films are independent films with no studio support.
+The filming of the production took 5 years.
 For efficiency, all of the scenes across the 3 movies were filmed out of order.

 Alexander Jacobson films Lochan Shyamal (Brian Dalling) at the Kaleidoscope Koi Soundstage.

-While the physical production was incredibly grueling for Busch, he was beaming the entire time, creating the kind of wondrous and fantastical films he used to camp out in line for growing up.
 Busch financed the film project himself beginning with his savings from George Lucas purchasing a plethora of his original art from Star Wars products via Lucasfilm and associated licensees before depending on credit cards.
-It is estimated that Busch spent $600,000 on the trilogy's production, making each film cost approximately $200,000.
-While all of the shots with actors were filmed across Michigan, Busch has stated the Michigan Film Office wasn't helpful with tax incentives normally offered to bigger studios, nor helpful in securing any locations.
+It is estimated that Busch spent US$600,000 on the trilogy's production, with each film costing approximately US$200,000.
+All of the shots with actors were filmed across Michigan.

 Sound Designer Ric Viers runs the boom mic on location for Aladdin 3477: The Jinn of Wisdom.

 The production exclusively used Blackmagic Design cameras for filming, particularly the Cinema Production Camera 4K, and the URSA Mini Pro.
 Famed photographers Paul Michael Kane and Frank Lombardo visited the set extensively to photograph behind-the-scenes images.